Microsoft to cut 10,000 jobs, including at least 878 in Seattle area

 In recent months, Amazon, Facebook’s parent company Meta, business software maker Salesforce, Twitter and other tech firms have announced major job cuts.

 Earlier this month, Amazon CEO Andy Jassy said the company planned to eliminate “just over” 18,000 roles, the most in the company’s history.
+Another round of Amazon workers began receiving pink slips Wednesday as part of that cut.

 Microsoft has grown by about 58,000 workers, or more than a third, to 221,000 in the 12 months ending June 2022, according to media reports, partly as the pandemic fueled demand for streaming services, remote work applications, cloud services and other Microsoft products.

-Ed Lazowska, professor and Bill & Melinda Gates chair emeritus at Paul G. Allen School of Computer Science & Engineering, calls the latest move by Microsoft “a rebalancing.“
+Ed Lazowska, professor and Bill & Melinda Gates chair emeritus at the Paul G. Allen School of Computer Science & Engineering, calls the latest move by Microsoft “a rebalancing.“

-Microsoft and other tech firms “grew like crazy over the past few years, expecting topline growth to continue – expecting that they would ‘grow into’ their size,” Lazowska said.
+Microsoft and other tech firms “grew like crazy over the past few years, expecting top-line growth to continue — expecting that they would ‘grow into’ their size,” Lazowska said.
 When demand weakened after the pandemic and revenues fell, tech firms had to cut costs and “the main controllable costs are people, real estate and computer infrastructure.”

 Nadella said the layoffs would run through March 31, or the end of the company’s third fiscal quarter for 2023.